Indoor Cannabis Grows: What You Need to Know to Get Started

 Prune for Larger Yields

 Pruning helps control the shape and size of your plant and removes any unhealthy parts.
-It is also necessary for larger yields, as certain branches must be removed to encourage more growth and higher productivity.
+Larger yields are also necessary, as certain branches must be removed to encourage more growth and higher productivity.

 Learn Harvesting and Curing Techniques